SofiaNords/eurovision-quiz/README.md

     When the user click the 'next-button' the quiz resets for the next question and hides the 'next-button' again.
 The reseteState function removes the 'answer-buttons'.

-    The next question appears and new buttons are created with the answers related to that question.
+    The next question appears and new buttons are created with the answers related to the current question.